omergabay2/dualfisheye-to-affectiva/README.md

 echo the "/affdex_data" topic to txt file

-then runthe python code plot_data.py: reading the txt file in live, getting the data and drawing real-time plots of expressions for each face.
+then run the python code plot_data.py: reading the txt file in live, getting the data and drawing real-time plots of expressions for each face.